 What do you look for in a bicycle travel case?

-We’re going to break down the different elements of a bicycle traveling case/bag so that you know what you are looking at and what you are looking for when it comes time to do some shopping.
+We’re going to break down the different elements of a bicycle traveling case/bag to know what you are looking at and what you are looking for when it comes time to do some shopping.
 We’ll sort each category by an integral part of the product.

-So, right off the bat we are going to get the central question out-of-the-way: Do you want a hard shell travel case or do you want a soft sided bag?
-There are positives and negatives for each style and only you can know which one will work better for you.
+So, right off the bat, we will get the central question out-of-the-way: Do you want a hard shell travel case, or do you want a soft sided bag?
+There are positives and negatives for each style, and only you can know which one will work better for you.
 Let’s dip into the pros and cons of each style for a moment.

 - Hard Cases